1. Purpose and scope of application

 The capitalised term “Intermediated Securities” refers to those securities which constitute fungible claims and membership rights, which are credited to an account held with a custodian and over which the Client has the right of disposal in accordance with the provisions of the Swiss Federal Intermediated Securities Act.
 “Intermediated Securities” are also considered to be any financial instrument and any right to a financial instrument the custody of which is subject to foreign law which recognizes it as having a comparable function.

-The capitalised term “Digital Assets” refers to digital assets registered on a distributed ledger, a blockchain or another digital, distributed and encryption-based ledger or based on similar technology, including without limitation those qualifying as or representing securities or other financial instruments.
+The capitalised term “Digital Assets” refers to digital assets registered on a distributed ledger, a blockchain or another digital, distributed and encryption-based ledger or based on similar technology, including without limitation those qualifying as or representing securities, assets, virtual currencies, fiat currencies or other financial instruments.

 The capitalised term “Crypto Currencies” refers to those types of Digital Assets that (a) are intended or used for payment purposes, and (b) do not qualify as nor represent securities or other financial instruments.
 Taurus may in its discretion from time to time determine for the purposes of its business relationship with the Client whether it considers a particular Digital Asset a Crypto Currency or not.